mdosch/goxtxt/README.md

 This bot enables you to tweet with [twtxt][2] by sending a message via [xmpp][3].
 Created with try and error hacking on [this example][1].
-This is the first programming I did since doing programming some µC in C and programming PLCs in my studies and I have to admit I didn't take the time to properly dive into programming.
+This is the first programming I did since programming some µC in C and programming PLCs during my studies and I have to admit I didn't take the time to properly dive into programming.

 So consider this a study to see how far you can get with some very basic